 - Direct Unsubsidized Loans are non-need-based loans awarded to graduate and undergraduate students.
 Accrued interest is the responsibility of the student during enrollment and grace period.

-First-time Federal Direct Loan borrowers are required to complete an Entrance Counseling session and a Master Promissory Note (MPN), before loan funds can be disbursed.
-Both can be completed online at https://studentAid.gov.
+First-time Federal Direct Loan borrowers are required to complete an Entrance Counseling session and a Master Promissory Note (MPN), before loan funds may be disbursed.
+Both may be completed online at Federal Student Aid.

 Note: Federal regulations required disbursements to 1st-time, 1st-year, Direct Loan borrowers must be delayed 30 days from the first day the semester begins.